gdussert/gdussert.github.io/content/authors/admin/_index.md

     summary: |
       - Create and implement new machine learning techniques for automatic species classification in camera trap images: model calibration, behavior prediction, and leveraging sequences to enrich contextual understanding.
       - Contribute to the improvement and development of the DeepFaune software.
+---

 ## About Me

-I am a Foret Mixte expert
+I am a Foret Mixte expert.